cfculhane/AnkiOCR/anki_ocr/config.md

 - `override_tesseract_exec` (boolean): If `true` , will allow the setting of the directory where the tesseract executable resides.
 Default `false`
 - `tesseract_exec_path` (string): Path to the tesseract executable, only used if `override_tesseract_exec` is `true` .
 Default "" (empty string)
 - `batch_size` (int): Number of notes to process at once.
 Default `5`.
+- `use_batching` (bool): If true, use batching to increase processing speed.
+Disable if experiencing abnormally slow processing times.
+Default `true`
+- `use_multithreading` (bool): If true, use multithreading to increase processing speed.
+Disable if experiencing abnormally slow processing times.
+Default `true`
+- `num_threads`(int, optional): Number of threads to use for OCR process.
+If `null` (default), will default to the number of cores available on the machine.